PlanIt-Org/Capstone/reflections/reflection1.md

-# Reflection #1
+# Reflection 1

-Pod Members: **Moosay Hailewold, Josh Cesar Pierre, Thomas Sibilly**
+**Pod Members:** Moosay Hailewold, Josh Cesar Pierre, Thomas Sibilly

+---

 ## Reflection Questions

-- Name at least one successful thing this week.
+### What was at least one successful thing this week?

-  - Implemented Google Maps into two pages.
+* Implemented Google Maps into two pages.
-  - Set up UI for most of the application.
+* Set up the UI for most of the application.
-  - Clerk login mostly operational.
+* Got the Clerk login mostly operational.

+---

-- What were some challenges you and/or your group faced this week?
+### What were some challenges you and/or your group faced this week?

-  - Staying focused
+* Staying focused
-  - Keeping track of Trello cards
+* Keeping track of Trello cards
-  - Branching issues
+* Resolving branching issues

+---

-- Did you finish all of your tasks in your sprint plan for this week?
-If you did not finish all of the planned tasks, how would you prioritize the remaining tasks on your list? (i.e over planned, did not know how to implement certain features, miscommunication from the team, had to pivot from original plans, etc.)
+### Did you finish all of your tasks in your sprint plan for this week?

-We will prioritize the remanining tasks on the list by getting them done Monday, or refactoring the sprint backlog to be more comprehensive.
-We overplanned this week, and couldn't get to that goal.
+We did not finish all of our planned tasks because we over-planned for the week.
+We will prioritize the remaining tasks by either completing them first thing on Monday or by refactoring the sprint backlog to be more comprehensive.

-- Did the resources provided to you help prepare you in planning and executing your capstone project sprint this week?
-Be specific, what resources did you find particularly helpful or which tasks did you need more support on?

-Trello has been a huge help, as well as reading about Scrum.
-Github Actions has also been useful.
+---

+### Did the provided resources help you plan and execute your sprint?

+Yes, the resources were helpful.
+Trello has been a huge help for organization, and learning more about the Scrum framework was very useful.
+We also found GitHub Actions to be a valuable tool.

+---

-- Which features and user stories would you consider “at risk”?
-How will you change your plan if those items remain “at risk”?
+### Which features and user stories would you consider “at risk”?

-AI features may be at risk since we're tentatively behind on our MVP goals.
+The **AI features** are potentially at risk since we're currently behind on our MVP goals.
+If these items remain at risk, we will need to adjust our plan, possibly by pushing them to a later sprint to ensure the core MVP is completed.